 Presented by Allen J. Taylor at the American Heart Association Scientific Sessions, November 2004, New Orleans, LA.

 Published online: Taylor AJ, Sullenberger LE, Lee HJ, Lee JK, Grace KA.
 Arterial Biology for the Investigation of the Treatment Effects of Reducing Cholesterol (ARBITER) 2.
 A Double-Blind, Placebo-Controlled Study of Extended-Release Niacin on Atherosclerosis Progression in Secondary Prevention Patients Treated With Statins.
 Circulation 2004:01.CIR.0000148955.19792.8D.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, Atherosclerotic Disease (CAD/PAD), Homozygous Familial Hypercholesterolemia, Lipid Metabolism, Nonstatins, Novel Agents, Statins
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, Atherosclerotic Disease (CAD/PAD), Homozygous Familial Hypercholesterolemia, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Novel Agents, Statins

 Keywords: Cholesterol, Coronary Artery Disease, Pyridinolcarbamate, Secondary Prevention, Hyperlipidemias, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Niacin, Hypercholesterolemia, Triglycerides, Tunica Intima